How to Productize a Service

 Reduction of overhead costs

 Productized services eliminate resources that are devoted to negotiations, discussions of scope, and the creation of custom proposals.
-This savings, in terms of time and resources, is then freed up and can be applied elsewhere within vendors' businesses.
+This savings, in terms of time, energy, and materials, is then freed up and can be applied elsewhere within vendors' businesses.
 While some firms will simply take pleasure in the associated reduction of expenses, others will see great value in reallocating those resources to increasing the quality of deliverables, taking on additional work, purchasing advertising, or investing in traditional products.
 The resources saved can be considerable, especially when one considers that many proposals are never accepted by their recipients.

 Productization also incentivizes internal improvements.
 Most service providers charge by the hour of labor.
 This leads to many perverse incentives by which the more efficient the performer of the service, the less money he winds up making.
 As such, it often makes little sense for hourly service providers to consider enhancing their skills or investing in automation.
 After all, why spend time and money getting better at one's craft, if it will only lead to reductions in income?
 When working with productized offerings, efficiency gains go directly to the firm's bottom line.
 This is because the only price that customers ever see is the final price that they will have to pay.
 In other words, increases to a vendor's effective hourly rate are hidden from the view of buyers.
 Instead, customers are pushed to focus upon the value that they receive from the service, rather than the hours of labor that were required to produce the deliverables.

 The more productized and uniform a vendor's service offerings become, the more the cost of investments into onboarding, process control, automation, training, and research can be spread across clients.
 Spending that would have been prohibitively expensive when working on projects with little overlap appears relatively cheap when projects share similar requirements.
 Imagine a dentist who is considering a $10,000 tool for a particular procedure.
 If he were to use it for a single patient's visit, he'd never be able to justify the expense.
-However, if he were to perform it many times, the purchase would appear exceedingly cheap.
+However, if he were to perform the procedure many times, the purchase would appear exceedingly cheap.

 |Total investment||Number of projects that would benefit||Cost per project|